CEO Compensation at Washington Hospital Healthcare System

 compensation philosophy of marketplace parity establishes a base salary

-for the CEO at the 65th percentile of her peer group and total cash compensation
+for the CEO at around the 65th percentile of her peer group and total

-for the CEO in the range of the 75th percentile of her peer group with
+cash compensation for the CEO in the range of the 75th percentile of her

-a maximum possible “at-risk” award of 20 percent of base salary.
+peer group with a maximum possible “at-risk” award of 20 percent

-Benchmarking executive compensation based on peer group data is not only
+of base salary.
+Benchmarking executive compensation based on peer group

-IRS for establishing reasonable compensation for executives working for
+data is a standard practice for establishing reasonable compensation for

-Last year, Washington Hospital Healthcare System continued to find success
+Washington Hospital Healthcare System continues to find success in a challenging

-and the proliferation of high deductible, high co-pay insurance products.
+reimbursement, and the proliferation of high deductible, high co-pay insurance

-Hospitals and health care systems across the country experienced a dramatic
+products.
+Hospitals and health care systems across the country continue

 Notwithstanding these challenges, Washington Hospital’s CEO made